2026 Municipal Election

 You can vote in one of the following ways:

-• Advanced Polls: Voters may attend any of the advance polls held before Election Day.
+• Advanced Polls: Attend any of the advance polls held before Election Day.
 Dates, times, and locations are provided by the City closer to the election.
 Any qualified elector can vote at any one of the advance polls.
 You don’t have to wait until election day to cast your vote!

-• Election Day: Voters can attend their assigned voting location on Election Day from 10 am to 8 pm
+• Election Day: Go to your assigned voting location on Election Day from 10:00 am to 8:00 pm

 Applications for election worker positions will open in August 2026.
 More information will be provided closer to that time.